SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/00-Lesson-Introduction.md

 **1. Reflection**

-- What is Reflection
+- What reflection is
-- Why is it used
+- Why it is used
-- When is it used
+- When to use it

 **2. Reflection API**
-- Reflecting Classes
+- Reflecting classes
-- Reflecting Constructors
+- Reflecting constructors
-- Reflecting Fields
+- Reflecting fields
-- Reflecting Methods
+- Reflecting methods
-- Access Modifiers
+- Access modifiers
-- Reflecting Annotations
+- Reflecting annotations

 [/slide]